-We appointed a new Fundraising & Communications Manager during the year, who has significantly raised our fundraising profile and social media activities across a number of platforms.
-We have developed our Fundraising Strategy, and this will be launched in 2021.
+We launched our Fundraising Strategy in June 2021 and appointed a new Fundraising & Communications Manager in November 2021, who has significantly raised our fundraising profile and social media activities across a number of platforms.
 Our staff newsletter 'In the Loop' is circulated to all staff on a monthly basis, providing information on what is happening across Capability Scotland and featuring updates from our Executive Team and Board.
-We launched our new Capability Scotland website in November 2020 to promote our work.